AdMoR/admor.github.io/_posts/2023-04-10-Infinite motivational video creation with ChatGPT.markdown

 Now, generate a set of advices from {prompt} with the format defined above :
 ```

-We force the geenration to add a scene description in order to accomodate our generation later on.
+We force the generation to add a scene description in order to accomodate our generation later on.

 #### 1 - b) Text parsing